By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Motorbiking through Vietnam is an immersive, exciting, and spectacular way to enjoy this beautiful country.
 Tens of thousands undertake this adventure every year; and for many, they have wonderful tales to tell at the end of it.
 Here’s how to do it safely and legally.

 If you’re riding a motorbike or scooter while overseas, you must check the licensing and local laws for the country you’re going to.
-You must also have a valid licence at home for the class of motorised vehicle you may be renting.
+You must also have a valid license at home for the class of motorized vehicle you may be renting.

 Riding a motorbike over 50cc requires an appropriate license to ride legally and ensure your insurance will honor any claims.
 Additionally, make sure that you are adequately insured elsewhere.
-To avoid any doubt, you are not covered under this insurance for third party liability in respect of any mechanical/motorised vehicle.
+To avoid any doubt, you are not covered under this insurance for third-party liability in respect of any mechanical/motorized vehicle.
 Get your license before traveling to Vietnam as well as some solid riding experience.

 Once you have your license, you need to convert it for Vietnam.
 Here’s how: